rignellj/Terveystalo_frontend/README.md

 ## Custom Hooks

 There are three custom hooks:
-1. `useHttpClient` which makes the http request utilizing axios package.
+1. `useHttpClient` which makes the http request utilizing `axios` package.
 This hook returns `sendRequest()`, `error`, `clearError()` and `isLoading`.
 2. `useInput` helps to dispatch a value on the input.
 Input type can be either `<textarea/>` or `input` depending on how developer has configured it.
 Hook returns the `value` that will be bound to the html element, `hasError` which helps to show the error message, `reset()` which resets the input, `isValid` which helps to define if form is submittable, `valueChangeHandler()` which actually changes the value of the html element `onChange`, `inputBlurHandler()` which helps to define if the user has touched the input.
 3. `useTypedSelector` hook is there to select state from the `redux store` without Typescript needing to complain.

 ## Components

 Components have been designed in a way that they are easy to configure outside of the component.
-Some of them have custom styles inside of them but these can be overwritten as well. `Backdrop` component has `portal` which means that anytime Backdrop component is rendered, it will be mounted on the `div` which has the id='backdrop-hook'.
-This can be found from the index.html file.
+Some of them have custom styles inside of them but these can be overwritten as well. `Backdrop` component has `portal` which means that anytime Backdrop component is rendered, it will be mounted on the `div` which has the `id='backdrop-hook'`.
+This can be found from the `index.html` file.

 ## Tests